bigcommerce/dev-docs/docs/api-docs/getting-started/best-practices.md

 At BigCommerce, we make a distinction between "breaking" and "non-breaking" changes.

 In most cases, we will give advance notice in our developer [changelog](/changelog) when we make any of the following "breaking" changes.
-However, we will make breaking changes without warning to non-production (alpha/beta) APIs, or when analytics indicate that an endpoint has no traffic.
+However, we will make breaking changes _without warning_ to non-production (alpha/beta) endpoints, or when analytics indicate that an endpoint has no traffic.

 Examples of breaking changes include: